Lalitgangwar9837/verilog_notes/README.md

 # verilog_notes
-all verilog notes present here
+all verilog notes present here with example

 1. comments example are present
+2. operators in verilog are present hear
+3.